erinfry6/BAGER/code/README.md

 R --vanilla < 3_Create.BAGER.Summary.File.R
 ```

-#### 4) IdentifyShiftsInAllLineages.Rmd - Analyzes Ancestral Transcriptome Reconstructions to identify genes with expression shifts across the phylogeny.
+#### 4) 4_IdentifyShiftsInAllLineages.Rmd - Analyzes Ancestral Transcriptome Reconstructions to identify genes with expression shifts across the phylogeny.
 Also, finds enriched pathways in each lineage and visualizes transcriptome evolution.
+You will need to run step 5 before knitting this file.

 Best used in R studio.